 Each Geoanalysis conference is unique, reflecting in part the science and culture of the host country, but all have a common aim: to bring together geoanalytical scientists from all over the world to share the results of the latest research in their field.
 As well as oral presentations, the conferences put great emphasis on poster sessions to promote networking amongst participants and we especially encourage younger researchers to attend by offering financial support in the form of bursaries and reduced registration fees.
 There is a vibrant social programme and mid- and post-conference field trips enable participants to explore key geological features of the host country.

-The next Geoanalysis conference will be held at the University of Freiberg, Germany 1-6 August 2021.
+Because of the pandemic we have postponed the next Geoanalysis conference until 2022.
+It will still be held at the University of Freiberg, Germany from 6th to 12th August 2022.
 Freiberg is conveniently located at the heart of Europe half way between Berlin and Prague (Czech Republic).
 Freiberg’s Mining University can claim to be the birthplace of analytical geochemistry as it was there during the late Middle Ages that ore from Saxon silver mines was subjected to quantitative chemical analyses.
-We all eagerly look forward to the next triennial gathering of the IAG in 2021.
-For more details, please consult the Geoanalysis 2021 website.
+We all eagerly look forward to the next gathering of the IAG in 2022.
+For more details, please consult the Geoanalysis 2022 website.

 The 10th Geoanalysis conference took place on 8–13 July 2018 at Macquarie University in the northern suburbs of Sydney, Australia.
 The attendance was good with 104 abstracts being presented during the five-day event.
 The Geoanalysis conference series is well-known as an excellent setting where delegates discuss recent technical advances in a relaxed atmosphere, and the 2018 excelled at this important tradition.
 Parallel sessions were avoided, with roughly two-thirds of the contributions being presented in poster format.
 The emphasis on posters within the conference’s overall structure was a success, as they formed the focus of the late-afternoon social events over three of the days.
 This structure provided many opportunities for researchers to directly interact with those scientists working most closely to their own research field.